ettrafto/TimeBlocks/README.md

 # TimeBlocks Experiment

-An experimental time-blocking calendar built with React and @dnd-kit/core.
+An experimental time-blocking calendar built with React and @dnd-kit/core with Spring Boot backend.

 ## Features